davdar/maam/writeup/paper.markdown

 # Recovering Analyses

-To recover concrete and abstract interpreters we need only instantiate our generic monadic interpreter with concrete and abstract components.
-The concrete interpreter will recover the concrete semantics from Section \ref{semantics}, and through that correspondance, the soundness proof for the abstract semantics will be recovered largely for free.
+In Section \ref{the-interpreter} we define a generic monadic interpreter with several uninstantiated parameters: `M`, `Val` and `Time`.
+To recover a concrete interpreter we instantiate these parameters to concrete components `CM`, `CVal` and `CTime`, and to recover an abstract interpreter we instantiate them to abstract components `AM`, `AVal` and `ATime`.
+The soundness of the final implementation is thus factored into two steps:

+1. Proving the parameterized monadic interpreter correct for any instantiation of `M`, `Val` and `Time`.
+2. Constructing Galois connections `CM α⇄γ AM`, `CVal α⇄γ AVal` and `CTime α⇄γ
+   ATime` piecewise.

+The key benefit of our approach is that (1) can be proved once against _all_ instantiations of `M`, `Val` and `Time` using the reasoning principles established in Section \ref{analysis-parameters}, greatly simplifying the proof burden when choosing different abstract components in (2).

 ## Recovering a Concrete Interpreter